RichardPinecone/BigFish-U1-Python-SDK/README.md

 > Print: shows the output to the user.<br>
 > Loop: repeat.<br>

-# 4. Python Boot Sequence
+# 4. Python Boot Sequence and Special input key
 - After powerup, the internal boot.py and main.py are executed automatically
 - CTRL+C is used to exit the executing py file and enter REPL mode
 - CTRL+L is used to enter the pyfile flash mode